 In addition to ensuring your summer program's site gets found in search, targeting families on social media is another great way to get the word out.
 For most schools, advertising on Facebook and Instagram will offer the greatest bank for your buck.
 Before you invest any time or budget into social media ads, be sure to read this blog: What Makes a Good Social Media Ad?
 It outlines six best practices for ensuring your ad gets seen and clicked.

 6. Segment Summer Camp Program Information.

 Most schools offer more than one kind of summer program or camp (especially post 2020), so making it obvious from the get-go what your school offers will be the key to setting you apart from the competition.
-American Heritage School uses the homepage of their summer camp microsite to let website visitors choose what they want to learn more about: summer camps, or education.
+The Hun School of Princeton uses its summer camp pages to let website visitors choose what they want to learn more about: adventure, sports, academics, or even day camps.

-This "choose your own path" method makes it easy for prospective registrants to find the programs and information relevant to them.
+This approach method makes it easy for prospective registrants to find the programs and information relevant to them.
 It’s a brilliant approach to encouraging summer camp prospects to select the type of camp that best fits their needs or personality.

 7. Have an FAQs Page.